 Students are expected to maintain high ethical standards in their academic work, and faculty members are expected to maintain the fairness and integrity of course grades.
-Students who are caught claiming credit for work that they did not do - whether the dishonesty consists of cheating on exams, intentionally plagiarizing papers or course projects, or other forms of academic misrepresentation and dishonesty - can expect to receive failing grades in the course in question.
+Students who are caught claiming credit for work that they did not do - whether the dishonesty consists of cheating on exams, intentionally plagiarizing papers or course projects, or other forms of academic misrepresentation and dishonesty - can expect to receive grade penalties in the course in question, as outlined by the course syllabus or as required by the department, college, or the TAMIU Faculty Handbook.
 Faculty members are required to report such serious breaches of academic honesty to their chair, their Dean, the Provost, and the Office of SCCE and University Registrars.